 How strong are you?
-Though they have many advantages, cast-iron pans are very heavy -- a possible problem for users who don't want a workout in the kitchen.
+Though they have many advantages, cast-iron pans are very heavy -- a possible issue for users who don't want a workout in the kitchen.
 Perhaps more important than a skillet's weight, however, is how it's distributed.
 A pan with good balance and a well-constructed handle will be a lot easier to maneuver than one with a heavy base and an undersized handle.

 What kind of cooktop do you have?
-For a smoothtop electric range, you need a skillet with a flat bottom to make contact with the surface.
+For a smoothtop electric range, you need a skillet with a very flat bottom to make contact with the surface.
 In addition, if you have an induction cooktop, you'll need a skillet made of a magnetic material, such as stainless steel or cast iron.
 (If you're not sure about a pan's construction, you can test it by sticking a magnet to the bottom.)

 We know, we know, life is a big enough hassle without having to hand wash, but, guess what?
 If you want to get the most out of your cookware -- any cookware -- you need to seriously consider making the dishwasher off-limits for your skillets.
 The harsh detergents, high heat and possibly banging against other dishware in the dishwasher will shorten the life of any pan.
 Here is a quick guide to how to care for your cookware to maximize its performance and durability.

 Cast iron.
 Hand wash only, you don't even need to use soap, just hot water and elbow grease along with a scrubbing brush or pad.
 You should not soak these pans for long periods, but a brief soaking to loosen cooked on foods won't hurt.
 Dry thoroughly and rub a very thin coating of vegetable oil on the inside.